 Finally, buffalo horns are long lasting chews which can help reduce anxiety for your dog.
 Chewing releases endorphins, which in turn helps your dog to feel happy, so having something to chew on in certain situations may help your dog cope.
 This is perfect for stressful situations such as when there are visitors in the house, fireworks going on outside or when a house-sitter is looking after your dog while you are away.

-Like all treats, buffalo horns can come with some risks.
+Like many natural treats, buffalo horns can come with some risks.
 They are very hard and therefore there is a risk of breaking teeth if your dog chews on it too intensely.
 Broken teeth are a problem because in the centre of the tooth is the pulp and full of nerves.
 Therefore, broken teeth can be very painful.

 Another potential risk is if the horn splinters or if pieces break off (which can happen).
 If this happens there’s a risk of cutting your dog’s mouth and, if pieces are swallowed, they can cause blockages and trauma to the guts.